 The main factor considered when planning the wired section of the network is, of course, the network’s traffic requirements.
 As its name implies, the backbone bears the weight of the traffic, and its capacity needs to be much greater than the capacity of any of the smaller sub-networks that form around each of the wireless access points and routers in the office network.
 Data is carried from within these smaller sub-networks via lower-capacity cables, which are part of the horizontal cabling of the office.

 Two aspects are particularly relevant to designing the horizontal cabling of an office network: cable routing and performance.
-The former deals with where cables are placed and how, and has a direct impact over the network’s reliability and maintenance.
-The latter deals with correct cable choice, and has a direct impact over the network’s performance and scalability.
+The former deals with where cables are placed and how, and has a direct impact on the network’s reliability and maintenance.
+The latter deals with correct cable choice and has a direct impact on the network’s performance and scalability.

 Wireless-installations